eyeohstudio/boojum/README.md

 # boojum

 > In the midst of the word he was trying to say,
-> In the midst of his laughter and glee,
+In the midst of his laughter and glee,
-> He had softly and suddenly vanished away—-
+He had softly and suddenly vanished away—
-> For the Snark was a Boojum, you see.
+For the Snark was a Boojum, you see.